 4. Ph.D.
-Qualifying Exam
+Qualifying Exam (revised in May 2023)

 The Qualifying Examination tests the student on the fundamentals of Computer and Information Science and the basic body of knowledge in a track.
 It consists of a written exam on theory and algorithms, systems, and track-specific material.
 The Qualifying Exam is usually given every Spring semester (usually in February).
+The exam consists of four sets of written questions.

+Note:

-The exam consists of seven written questions.
-[Note: Questions on individual courses may be waived if the student has taken the course at Temple University within four years of admission to the doctoral program and received a grade of A or A- in that course.
-Transferred credits via advance standing do not satisfy the waiver.]
+- Questions on individual courses may be waived if the student has taken the course at Temple University within four years of admission to the doctoral program and received a grade of A or A-in that course.
+Transferred credits via advance standing do not satisfy the waiver. - Students need not take a course at Temple in order to take the QE for that course.
+For example, a student can take the QE for OS without taking the graduate OS course. - Students entered PhD program before Fall 2023 can still take the QE based on previous rules. - To register QE, please use the new Qualify Exam registration form.

-Qualifying Requirements by Track: The seven courses on which a student's qualifying examination will be based must be approved in writing by the student's Advisor and Track Chair.
+Qualifying Requirements by Track: The four courses on which a student's qualifying examination will be based must be chosen from the following track-specific lists and approved in writing by the student's Advisor and Track Chair.